 The figures below are only a guide.
 Actual pay rates may vary, depending on:

 the demand for the job.

 Modern Apprentices would usually start on the National Minimum Wage (NMW) apprentice rate.
-At present the apprentice rate, for those aged under 19 or aged 19 or over and in the first year of their apprenticeship, is £4.30 an hour (1 April 2021).
+The apprentice rate, for those aged under 19 or aged 19 or over and in the first year of their apprenticeship, is £5.28 an hour (1 April 2023).

 Starting salaries for qualified early years practitioners in Scotland vary.

 In private nurseries, starting salaries are around £23,000 to £25,000 a year.

 Salaries in local council nurseries can vary but usually start from around £26,000 to £28,000 a year, rising to around £30,000 to £32,000 a year with experience.

 You could work in conditions that might be untidy and noisy.

 Young children need a lot of physical care such as feeding and toileting, so the work can be messy.